 The Half-hourly consumption data message flow (IF-021) equates to over 90% of the TOMs messages in terms of number and volume.
 In addition BP005 - Data Processing, the business process that uses this flow, has a gate closure event (00:00 D+4) that could potentially mean services may push to submit their data in a short window just before the gate closure and this needs to be avoided.
 The proposal is to recommend some "soft" targets so ensure that the Data Services (both Smart and Advanced) submit the messages across the day in order to spread the load.
 The ideal pattern would seem to be that batches of several thousand meter readings in a single API transaction would be appropriate.
-The introduction of "soft" limits will hopefully encourage Data Services with larger portfolios to design their submission patterns to spread the load as requested, if the "soft" limits are not adhered to, and extreme submission patterns are exhibited, where for example a Data Service attempts to send all messages once the limit has been reached.
+The introduction of "soft" limits will hopefully encourage Data Services with larger portfolios to design their submission patterns to spread the load as requested, if the "soft" limits are not adhered to, and extreme submission patterns are exhibited, where for example a Data Service attempts to send all messages with the last 30 minutes before gate closure, then "hard" limits will need to be imposed and the DIP will reject messages once the limit has been reached.
 It is also recognised that scenarios may arise where the bulk submission of data is required, for example after an upstream issue with the Meter Data Retrieval (MDR) service collecting metering data due to a network outage, in order to meet the settlement deadlines.